2022 Turkish Women's Cup squads

-This article lists the squads for the 2022 Turkish Women's Cup, the 5th edition of the Turkish Women's Cup.
-The cup consists of a series of friendly games, and is held in Turkey from 16 to 22 February 2022.
+This article lists the squads for the 2022 Turkish Women's Cup, the 6th edition of the Turkish Women's Cup.
+The cup consisted of a series of friendly games, and was held in Turkey from 16 to 22 February 2022.
 The six national teams involved in the tournament registered a squad of 23 players.

 The age listed for each player is on 16 February 2022, the first day of the tournament.
 The numbers of caps and goals listed for each player do not include any matches played after the start of tournament.
 The club listed is the club for which the player last played a competitive match prior to the tournament.
 The nationality for each club reflects the national association (not the league) to which the club is affiliated.
 A flag is included for coaches that are of a different nationality than their own national team.